 Is a CSA a good deal?

-We have done cost comparisons with our boxes vs. equivalent organic produce at a natural foods store or food coop grocery.
+We have compared costs between our boxes and equivalent organic produce at a natural foods store or food coop grocery.
 We are certified organic, so that is the closest cost comparison we can find.
-Over the course of the season, you end up paying significantly less for the food when compared side-by-side to a food coop.
+Over the course of the season, you end up paying significantly less (20-40%) for the food when compared side-by-side to a food coop.

 Will a CSA share supply all of my vegetable needs?

 That depends.
 Some people are vegetarian and cook large quantities of veggies and they join CSAs to supplement their farmers market or grocery store purchases.
-Some folks hardly eat veggies and a half-share form our farm is too much but they join to try new things and learn how to cook more vegetables.
-We can’t grow tomatoes in June, so if you want tomatoes in June they won’t come from us and you’ll have to buy them at the store.
+Some folks don't eat too many veggies and a half-share from our farm is too much but they join to try new things and learn how to cook more vegetables.
+We can’t grow tomatoes in June, so if you want tomatoes in June you’ll have to buy them at the store.
 A CSA share is a seasonal representation of what can be harvested on our farm on any particular week.
 Some members want to only eat seasonally and use our CSA as their primary vegetable source, and they challenge themselves to eat every single thing in the box, including all of the greens, tops, and herbs.
 Many members have their own gardens but join a CSA to supplement their own gardens if their crops don’t work out.
 We suggest you join a CSA, grow your own garden, and supplement with grocery store purchases for out-of-season items and things that can’t be grown in MN (like peanuts, jicama or bananas).

 Why isn’t my box full this week, I thought I was paying for a bushel every week?